Basilica di Santa Maria Gloriosa dei Frari

 A Gothic Giant

-It absolutely dominates the skyline west of Canal Grande.
-Step inside, and you’ll instantly feel the sheer magnitude of the place.
+It absolutely dominates the skyline west of Grand Canal.
+Step inside, and you'll instantly feel the sheer magnitude of the place.

 Final resting place